Call: +63917 138 1339 or +63917 129 9132

 We will help our customers choose a water meter with a size that is suitable for the flow rate that they will be measuring.

 It is important to check the flow velocity range of each meter if you intend to buy a water meter.
 In other words.
 We are making sure that the flow rate being measured does not exceed this.
 It might also be important to check the minimum readable flow velocity.
+If you need to do velocity (ft/s, m/s) calculations to volume e.g L/M, Gallons/H or other metric, imperial or even SI unit, there are many online water meter flow calculators to save time manually converting.

 Residential water meters are a commonly bought product in the Philippines and the price list for the water meter will also depend on the quantity.
 For example, the price for a 2” water meter can vary considerably if a comparison is being done between purchasing only 1 water meter or 100,000 pieces.